uhi22/foccci/README.md

 ## Todos for now

-- [ ] move as much as possible bottom layer components to upper layer, to allow population by JLBPCB
 - [ ] TVS at the 12V.
 SMAJ18A ?
 - [ ] TVS at the CP
-- [ ] adapt layout for changed footprints
 - [ ] Docu: add details of step-by-step bring-up, incl current consumption

 ## Todos for Later